rust-amplify/rust-amplify/CONTRIBUTING.md

 function properly.

 When adding a new feature thought must be given to the long term technical debt.
-Every new features should be covered by unit tests.
+Every new feature should be covered by unit tests.

 When refactoring, structure your PR to make it easy to review and don't